 The Google Docs platform allows for a secure and dynamic way to deliver your document.
-When created with a few simple considerations and accessibility in mind, your document will also offer accessibility support for your audience.
+To optimize support for your audience in the platform, create your document with a few simple considerations and accessibility in mind!

 Note: The guidance below is for text-based relatively simple documents, which should fit many document requirements.
 If a document necessitates features beyond the simple well-formatted text described below, please reach out to the IS Technology Accessibility team at email@example.com for further discussion on other necessary steps.

-Steps to create an accessible basic Google Doc
+Steps to optimize accessibility in a basic Google Doc

 Create your Google Doc